radiantlogic-v8/documentation-new/documentation/connector-properties-guide/database-changelog-triggers-connector.md

 - `NAME LIKE 'AL%'`
 - `NAME LIKE 'ALLE_'`

 If the SQL Filter syntax entered in the property is not correct, an error occurs.
 The connector waits for the length of time specified in the [Retry Interval on Error](configure-connector-types-and-properties.md#retry-interval-on-error) and then tries to get the changed entries in the database again.
 After the maximum number of retries (indicated in the [Max Retries on Error](configure-connector-types-and-properties.md#max-retries-on-error) property) is exhausted, if the SQL syntax is still invalid, the connector stops.
 You must either remove or correct the SQL filter before restarting the connector.
 It is recommended that you set the connector [Log Level](configure-connector-types-and-properties.md#log-level) to `DEBUG` and check the connector log for the SQL query (**Executing query:**) that is generated to ensure the value entered in the SQL Filter property is translated properly.
 The capture connector log is located at `{RLI_HOME}\logs\sync_agents\{PIPELINE_ID}\connector.log` on the RadiantOne node where the sync agent is running.
-Run `{RLI_HOME}/bin/monitoring.bat` (`.sh` on Linux) `-d pipeline` to locate your sync process and the value of the `captureHostname` propertyId value indicates the machine where the connector.log is located.
+Go to the Server Control Panel > Log Viewer to download and/or view the log file.
+See the RadiantOne System Administration Guide for details on the Server Control Panel.

 If the connector should process all changed entries, do not enter a SQL filter.